 So, clogged pores are super easy to spot.
 You need to check your bearded dragon regularly to detect the problem of clogged pores early.
 Only an early detection can prevent the femoral clogged pores from getting infected.

-Danger Or Health Effect of Clogged Pores In Bearded Dragons
+Danger of Clogged Pores In Bearded Dragons

 Although you may compare bearded dragon clogged pores with human blackheads, clogged pores are more sensitive.
 Not to mention, clogged pores in bearded dragons leave a negative impact on health.